Amund211/prism/README.md

 ## Known issues

+### Show on tab doesn't work when holding shift
+Some keys change when holding down shift (e.g. Shift+1 -> !).
+Using these keys as the show on tab keybind may cause the overlay to not show when holding shift.
+Letter keys (a, b, c, ...) and most special keys (Tab, Shift, Caps Lock, ...) should work regardless.

 ### Overlay window is invisible on Linux
 This issue happens to me when I start the overlay and then fullscreen Minecraft.
 I am able to fix it by simply switching workspaces away from and then back to Minecraft.